Plugins

 Configuring Plugins

-To use plugins in your CLI, specify them in the plugins
+To use plugins in your CLI, specify them in the plugins list in your configuration file:

 cli: